 Singaporean Shipping Company Fined $12m in a Multi-District Case for Concealing Illegal Discharges of Oily Water and Garbage and a Hazardous Condition

-According to the indictments and superseding criminal information in the public records in related cases, in February 2010, a Special Agent with the National Oceanic and Atmospheric Administration (NOAA) received information that commercial trawlers were illegally fishing for Atlantic striped bass in federal waters off the coast of North Carolina.
+According to the Indictments and information in the public records, in February 2010, a Special Agent with the National Oceanic and Atmospheric Administration (NOAA) received information that commercial trawlers were illegally fishing for Atlantic striped bass in federal waters off the coast of North Carolina.
 Since 1990, there has been a ban on the harvesting of Atlantic striped bass in the United States’ Exclusive Economic Zone (“EEZ”) which spans between 3 miles and 200 miles seaward of the U.S. Atlantic coastline.

 Upon receiving the information, NOAA engaged the assistance of the U.S. Coast Guard.
 A single patrol vessel in the area intercepted one of 17 commercial trawlers in the EEZ, (the fishing vessel Lady Samaira) and boarded the vessel.
-Officers found 173 illegally harvested Atlanic Striped Bass on board.
+At the time of the boarding, the Lady Samaira was captained by Defendant Ellis Leon Gibbs, Jr.

 Given the other commercial trawlers in the same area, NOAA conducted an analysis of electronic data and written reports from those vessels.
 The electronic mail retrieved, which included captains sharing LORAN coordinates and Buoy Numbers where they successfully harvested Atlantic striped bass, combined with the vessel monitoring track lines, illustrated a concerted effort by various commercial fisherman to illegal target and harvest that species from the EEZ.
 The review also revealed multiple years of illegal harvests by commercial trawlers.

-Based on its review, NOAA determined that between January 19, 2009, and February 9, 2010, SAUNDERS, then Captain of the Little Sammie, a commercial trawler, harvested approximately 13,613 pounds of Atlantic striped bass from the EEZ, which he sold to a fish dealer in Engelhard, North Carolina.
-The estimated fair market retail value of the 13,613 pounds of illegally harvested fish exceeds $108,000.
-SAUNDERS also submitted false statements to NOAA for two of three fishing trips, falsely claiming he caught the fish in state waters.
+Based on its review, NOAA determined that between January 27, 2009, and February 2, 2010, BRYAN H. DANIELS, then Captain of the Joyce D, a commercial trawler, harvested approximately 8,625 pounds of Atlantic striped bass from the EEZ, which he sold to a fish dealer in Engelhard, North Carolina.
+The estimated fair market retail value of the 8,625 pounds of illegally harvested fish exceeds $68,000.
+BRYAN H. DANIELS submitted false statements for two of three fishing trips charged in the Indictment, and under penalty of perjury to NOAA, claimed he caught the fish in state waters.

 During the winter 2010 Atlantic striped bass ocean trawl season, it is estimated that over 90,000 pounds of North Carolina’s 160,160 ocean trawl quota were taken illegally from the EEZ.